rubyonjets/jets/docs/_docs/debugging/cloudwatch-log.md

 ![](/img/docs/cloudwatch-log-group.png)

 2) Once you click on the **demo-dev-posts_controller-index** Log Group, you will see a lot of streams.
 The biggest piece of advice here is to reframe from clicking on any of the streams, but instead, click on the **Search Log Group** button immediately.
-Doing this tells CloudWtach to search through all the streams instead of just one stream.
+Doing this tells CloudWatch to search through all the streams instead of just one stream.

 ![](/img/docs/cloudwatch-log-streams.png)